NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_settings.rst

   String, **required**. `Standard name <http://cfconventions.org/Data/cf-standard-names/72/build/cf-standard-name-table.html>`__ of the variable as defined by the `CF conventions <http://cfconventions.org/>`__, or a commonly used synonym as employed in the CMIP6 MIP tables (eg. "ua" instead of "eastward_wind").

 ``path_variable``:
   String, **required**.
 Name of the shell environment variable the framework will set with the location of this data.
-See the environment variable :doc:`documentation <./dev_envvars>` for details.
+See the environment variable :doc:`documentation <ref_envvars>` for details.

   - If ``multi_file_ok`` is ``false``, ``<path_variable>`` will be set to the absolute path to the netcdf file containing this variable's data.
   - If ``multi_file_ok`` is ``true``, ``<path_variable>`` will be a single path *or* a colon-separated list of paths to the files containing this data.
 Files will be listed in chronological order.